carlo190101martin/codeChallenge/README.md

 Create a .env file in your project root and set up the environment variables.
 You can find an example in the .env.sample file.

-* Place the provided firebase-service-account.json in the root of the project directory (or a secure known path).
-Set the "FIREBASE_KEY_PATH' in your .env to point to this file.
+* The provided firebase-service-account.json should be in the root of the project directory (or can be placed in a secure known path).
+Set the "FIREBASE_KEY_PATH' in your .env to point to this .json file.

 Under production circumstances, such credentials should never be included in a public repo or shared.